Rules and Guidelines for IAU Scientific Meetings

 The programme of IAU scientific meetings (Symposia, Focus Meetings, Division Meetings, Regional Meetings) is one of the most important means by which the IAU pursues its goal of promoting astronomy through international collaboration.
 A large fraction of the Union's budget is devoted to the support of these IAU scientific meetings.

 The IAU Executive Committee (EC) places great emphasis on maintaining high scientific standards, coverage of a balanced spectrum of topics, and an appropriately broad and international flavour for the programme of IAU meetings.
-In that respect, the IAU Code of Conduct in the access of qualified scientists from all parts of the world apply to any IAU meeting[1].
+In this context, the IAU Code of Conduct, protecting the access of qualified scientists from all parts of the world, applies to any IAU meeting[1].
 Therefore the IAU opposes any discrimination or harassment based on such factors as ethnic origin, religion, citizenship, language, political or other opinion, sex, gender identity, sexual orientation, disability, or age in relation with the General Assembly, Symposia, Focus Meetings, and in general in any activity of its scientific bodies in which the IAU has or shares responsibility.

 Normally, the initiative to propose a scientific meeting for IAU sponsorship originates from a group of scientists in a certain field.
-In collaboration with colleagues worldwide, they prepare a draft scientific programme and nominations for the members of a candidate Scientific Organising Committee (SOC), who will be responsible for the scientific aspects of the meeting from its inception to its conclusion.
-Responsibility for the preparation and timely submission of the final proposal rests with the chairperson of the candidate SOC.
+In collaboration with colleagues worldwide, this group prepares a draft scientific programme and nominates members of a Scientific Organising Committee (SOC), who will be responsible for the scientific aspects of the meeting from its inception to its conclusion.
+Responsibility for the preparation and timely submission of the final proposal rests with the chairperson of the proposed SOC.

-If you are considering to organise a meeting it might be useful to start reading the Step by Step summary for the proposal of IAU Meetings, in section 5 of this document.
+If you are considering organising a meeting, it might be useful to start byreading the Step by Step summary included in Section 5 of this document.

-The number of meetings that the IAU supports financially is:
+The meetings that the IAU supports financially are:

 and in the two years between General Assemblies (GA):

-IAU grants are intended to cover in part expenses associated with attendance of participants at the meetings.
+IAU grants are intended to cover, in part, expenses associated with attendance of participants at the meetings (see Section 3.9).
 The IAU grant money cannot be used for organisational purposes.
-Thus the organisers are expected to raise substantial additional funds.
+Thus the organisers are expected to raise substantial additional funds to cover the cost of the meeting.

 Regular contact with the organisers during the preparation and conduct of IAU scientific meetings is maintained by the IAU General Secretary (GS), the IAU Assistant General Secretary (AGS) and the President of the Coordinating Division (the IAU Division associated with the scientific field of the meeting and which has accepted the responsibility of endorsing the proposal).